New Poems

 with the red glasses,

-a boarded up guesthouse with toothless windows
+a boarded up guesthouse with deadpan windows,

 as December rain pelts papers along the street,